Việt Nam Quốc Dân Đảng: War against French colonial rule

 The Ho–Sainteny agreement, signed on March 6, 1946, saw the return of French colonial forces to Vietnam, replacing the Chinese nationalists who were supposed to be maintaining order.
 The VNQDĐ were now without their main supporters.
 As a result, the VNQDĐ were further attacked by the French, who often encircled VNQDĐ strongholds, enabling Viet Minh attacks.
 Giáp's army hunted down VNQDĐ troops and cleared them from the Red River Delta, seizing arms and arresting party members, who were falsely charged with crimes ranging from counterfeiting to unlawful arms possession.
 The Viet Minh massacred thousands of VNQDĐ members and other nationalists in a large scale purge.
 Most of the survivors fled to China or French-controlled areas in Vietnam.
-After driving the VNQDĐ out of their Hanoi headquarters on On Nhu Hau Street, Giáp ordered his agents to construct an underground torture chamber on the premises.
+After driving the VNQDĐ out of their Hanoi headquarters on Ôn Như Hầu Street, Giáp ordered his agents to construct an underground torture chamber on the premises.
 They then planted exhumed and badly decomposed bodies in the chamber, and accused the VNQDĐ of gruesome murders, although most of the dead were VNQDĐ members who had been killed by Giáp's men.
-The communists made a public spectacle of the scene in an attempt to discredit the VNQDĐ, but the truth eventually came out and the "On Nhu Hau Street affair" lowered their public image.
+The communists made a public spectacle of the scene in an attempt to discredit the VNQDĐ, but the truth eventually came out and the "Ôn Như Hầu street affair" lowered their public image.

 When the National Assembly reconvened in Hanoi on October 28, only 30 of the 50 VNQDĐ seats were filled.
-Of the 37 VNQDĐ and Dong Minh Hoi members who turned up, only 20 remained by the end of the session.
+Of the 37 VNQDĐ and Đồng Minh Hội members who turned up, only 20 remained by the end of the session.
 By the end of the year, Tam had resigned as foreign minister and fled to China, and only one of the three original VNQDĐ cabinet members was still in office.
 In any case, the VNQDĐ never had any power, despite their numerical presence.
 Upon the opening of the National Assembly, the communist majority voted to vest power in an executive committee almost entirely consisting of communists; the legislature met only once a year.
 In any case, the façade of a legislature was dispensed with as the First Indochina War went into full flight.
 A small group of VNQDĐ fighters escaped Giáp's assault and retreated to a mountainous enclave along the Sino-Vietnamese border, where they declared themselves to be the government of Vietnam, with little effect.

+From February 1947, the party supported the Bảo Đại Solution, advocating cooperation with France to fight communism while building democracy and gradually gaining independence for Vietnam within the French Union, leading to the establishment of the State of Vietnam.